Adnaan-dev/Real-Time---Chat-Application/README.md

 2. Users can send and receive messages in real-time.
 3. While typing, other users see a “typing…” indicator.
 4. When someone joins or leaves, a message notifies the room.
+5. Dark mode toggle adjusts the UI theme on the fly.

 ---